i) Live Radio Listening

 *Station share is the percentage of all radio listening that is done to a station over a week; it takes into account the number of people listening and how long they listen.
 (Station shares cannot be compared with Total NZ - Commercial Survey results, as the commercial share figures are based on commercial radio stations only, whereas the shares reported here are based on listening to all radio stations.)

 Source: GfK Radio Audience Measurements, All Radio Stations, Total New Zealand - RNZ - Surveys 2/2018, All 10+, Mon-Sun 12mn-12mn, Cume and Share %.
 Refer: www.gfk.com/en-nz/insights

 The next set of results are available in September 2018.

 ii) Online Audiences

-Online audiences for the RNZ websites (rnz.co.nz and thewireless.co.nz) in March 2018 were as follows:
+Online audiences for the RNZ websites (rnz.co.nz and thewireless.co.nz) for the first half of 2018 were as follows: